 OPHIR AUSLAENDER, PHD

-Dr. Auslaender is a physicist specializing in nanoscale device fabrication.
-He has worked on novel oxides, semiconductors, magnetic, organic and piezoelectric materials.
-Dr. Auslaender was a physics professor at the Technion – Israel Institute of Technology, where he headed a research group, supervised graduate students and published papers.
+Dr. Auslaender is a physicist specializing in nanoscale devices and materials.
+He has worked on novel oxides, semiconductors, magnetic, organic, and piezoelectric materials.
+Previously Dr. Auslaender headed a research group at the Technion – Israel Institute of Technology.

 Dr. Kral received his MA in Education and Behavioral Neuroscience in 1961, his MD in 1967, completed surgical residency in 1972 and defended his PhD thesis, “Surgical reduction of Adipose Tissue”, in 1976 at the University of Göteborg, Sweden.
 In 1988 Dr. Kral came to Downstate as Professor of Surgery and Director of Surgical Services at KCHC.
 In 1991, he initiated and co-organized the NIH Consensus Development Conference, “Gastrointestinal Surgery

 for Severe Obesity”.
 He served as President of the NY State Society of Surgeons 1995-7, was co-chairman of the NIH Workshop, “Research Considerations in Obesity Surgery”, in 2001 and has served on numerous scientific organizing committees, editorial boards, and scientific societies.
 As Professor of Surgery and Medicine, and faculty member of the School of Graduate Studies, Dr. Kral was a standing member of the Downstate Institutional Review Board and the Credentials Committee.

 Dr. Kral has published over 50 chapters and reviews and more than 100 peer-reviewed papers in high impact

 journals.
 His research interests included: Brain implants, Neuro-modulation, Central and Autonomic Nervous

 Systems, Cognitive function, Molecular genetics, Rehabilitation and many more.